 Themify WordPress Page Editor Pricing:

-Visual Composer is a massively popular WYSIWYG editor for WordPress that requires no coding.
+Visual Composer is another massively popular drag and drop WordPress page builder that requires no coding.
 It allows users to edit pages in real time on the front-end and view the end-results before hitting the publish button.

 Design options include control over background, spaces, borders, parallax effects and more right from the editor.